steemit/devportal-tutorials-js/tutorials/23_claim_rewards/README.md

 # Claim rewards

-_In this tutorial, we will learn how to claim rewards from unclaimed reward balance using Steemconnect as well as client signing method._
+_Learn how to claim rewards from unclaimed reward balance using Steemconnect as well as client signing method._

 This tutorial runs on the main Steem blockchain.
 And accounts queried are real users with unclaimed balances.